postsharp/Metalama.Documentation/content/conceptual/divorcing/divorcing.md

 The `metalama divorce` command will automatically inject a significant amount of boilerplate code into your source code.
 Consider the following potential inconveniences:

 * You will now have to maintain this boilerplate code manually.
 * Metalama does not always generate code that a human would write.
 Your codebase may look non-idiomatic after the divorce.
-You can preview what Metalama does with your code using the feature described in <xref:preview-metalama-diff>.
+You can preview what Metalama does with your code using the feature described in <xref:understanding-your-code-with-aspects>.
 * The changes will result in a large commit that may be challenging to merge if your colleagues are concurrently working on other branches of the same repo.
 * Returning to Metalama after the divorce can be even more painful because you would need to remove the boilerplate manually, unless you can easily revert the divorce commit.